sillygod/my-travel-in-learning-python/django_zoo/readme.md

 # What is django-zoo

-django-zoo contains lots of apps I want to practice.
+django-zoo contains lots of apps I want to practice and implement.
 There is no speciifc type of apps.
 I just do what I want :)

 # sturcutre